-I will submit all applications to the ADOH CDBG Program by the deadline of August 1.
+I have already submitted all of the applications below to the ADOH CDBG Program before the deadline of August 1.
 ADOH staff will review each application and be in contact with your CDBG contact person when that process is complete.
 Receiving a contract from ADOH may take until the end of the year or longer, depending on when the Environmental Review is completed.